Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

+A key technical challenge in the analysis is that (due to the power of the almighty adversary) the availability of a buyer's desired bundle depends, in a quite delicate way, on both the buyers' realized values and the mechanism's randomization on the number of a bundle's $S$ copies posted at its important value $w_{S}$.
+Hence, we cannot deal with these two sources of randomness as independent anymore.
+Instead, we need to take some careful steps in order to separate the two sources of randomness.
+We believe that the careful analysis of our randomized menu construction might be of independent interest.

-In this setting, we scale the item capacities in the LP relaxation by a factor $\gamma = e(10d)^{1/B}.$ Using a concentration argument, we show that for any fixed item, the probability that it becomes congested is at most $1/(10d)$.
-Taking a union bound over the at most $d$ items contained in a buyer’s desired bundle, we obtain that any bundle allocated by the unconstrained algorithm is congested with probability at most $0.1$.
-We leverage this bound to show that the expected value lost due to blocked buyers is at most a $1/10$ fraction of the value of the scaled fractional optimum.
-Combined with the properties of the unconstrained algorithm, this yields the following guarantee.
+\paragraph{$d$-Single-Minded Setting.} In the $d$-single-minded setting, we assume that $|S_b| \leq d$ for all buyers.
+Scaling the item capacities in EA-LP by a factor $\gamma = e(10d)^{1/B}$ and using a concentration argument, we show that any bundle allocated by the unconstrained mechanism is blocked due to item capacities with probability at most $0.1$.
+Employing a careful analysis of the event that a buyer $b$ with realized value equal to the important value of their desired bundle $S_b$ is blocked, we show (in Lemma~\ref{lem:d-blocked-small}) that the expected value lost due to blocked buyers is at most a $\fopt_\gamma / 10$ and obtain that:

-\begin{theorem} For the $d$-single-minded case with minimum item multiplicity $B$, our mechanism achieves an $O(d^{1/B})$-competitive static and anonymous posted-price mechanism. \end{theorem}
+\begin{theorem} In the $d$-single-minded case with minimum item multiplicity $B$, our online static and anonymous bundle-pricing mechanism achieves a competitive ratio of $O(d^{1/B})$. \end{theorem}

-\paragraph{General Single-Minded Setting.} We next consider the fully general single-minded setting, in which buyers may demand arbitrary bundles of items.
-Relative to the $d$-single-minded case, the absence of an a priori bound on bundle size requires more aggressive capacity scaling.
-Specifically, we scale down item capacities in the LP relaxation by a factor $\gamma = e(20m)^{1/(B+1)}.$ The slack created by this scaling allows us to show that the expected cardinality of the set of blocked buyers is at most $1/20$.
+\paragraph{General Single-Minded Setting.} We next consider general single-minded buyers that may demand bundles of arbitrary size.
+Using more aggressive capacity scaling, with $\gamma = e(20m)^{1/(B+1)}$, in EA-LP and concentration, we show that the expected number of blocked buyers is at most $1/20$.